How to Soothe a Teething Baby

 - Desire to chew on whatever they can find

 Sometimes you might be able to see your baby’s tooth coming through or you may feel a bump on their gum line.
 If you’re becoming worried your child is not well, then see your doctor.

-Another thing you’ll find that works is to lightly massaging your baby’s gums with your finger.
+Another thing you’ll find that may work is to lightly massage your baby’s gums with a clean finger.
 You’ll also want to consider using a sugar-free, colour-free teething gel or a pain-reliever such as Nurofen for Children.

 3 tips for a happier household when your child is teething